Name: Shakespeare In Love

 Description: Will Shakespeare is a known but struggling poet, playwright and actor who not only has sold his next play to both Philip Henslow and Richard Burbidge, but now faces a far more difficult problem: he is bereft of ideas and has yet to begin writing.
 He is in search of his muse, the woman who will inspire him, but all attempts fail him until he meets the beautiful Viola de Lesseps.
 She loves the theatre and would like nothing more than to take to the stage, but is forbidden from doing so as only men can be actors.
 She is also a great admirer of Shakespeare’s works.
 Dressing as a man and going by the name of Thomas Kent, she auditions and is ideal for a part in his next play.
 Shakespeare soon see through her disguise and they begin a love affair, one they know cannot end happily for them as he is already married and she has been promised to the dour Lord Wessex.

 Stars: Gwyneth Paltrow, Joseph Fiennes and Geoffrey Rush

 Genres: Comedy, Drama, Romance

-Even though I’ve reached a point in film music where I only want to be surprised and am tired of hearing the same old things over and over, the limitless sadness and romance in this score really touched me.
+Even though I’ve reached a point where I only want film music to be surprising and where am tired of hearing the same old things over and over, the limitless sadness and romance in this score really touched me.
 Especially the dance music was very effective.
 The final cue could have been better, though.